Pyramids of Giza, Egypt

-Egypt is one of the most popular tourist destinations in the world.
-Whether it is for a beautiful and relaxing beach holiday or for visiting historical sights that Egypt is well known for.
-As Egypt is a conservative and Muslim country, a lot of tourists question what they should wear in Egypt.
+Whether it is for a beautiful and relaxing beach holiday or for visiting historical sights, Egypt is one of the most popular tourist destinations in the world.
+However, as Egypt is a conservative Muslim country, a lot of tourists question what they should wear in Egypt.

 There is no strict dress code in Egypt, however, when you are traveling to any country, you should respect the culture.
-Not only for respect but also for unwanted attention, which in this case wouldn’t be positive attention.
+Not only for respect but also for unwanted attention.

 Dress code for a beach holiday in Egypt

-When you are coming to Egypt for a beach holiday at hotel resorts in Hurghada, Sharm El-Sheikh, or Aswan, you don’t really have to worry about your clothes.
+When you come to Egypt for a beach holiday and stay at hotel resorts in Hurghada, Sharm El-Sheikh, or Aswan, you don’t have to worry about your clothes.
 Hotel resorts are very open to tourists.

 On the beach, you can wear a bikini.
 When you are going inside to your room or restaurant for lunch, you need to wear something on top of your bikini, for example, a dress, skirt or shorts, and a T-shirt.

-When you are coming for dinner, your clothes should be smarter and more appropriate for a restaurant.
+When you come for dinner, your clothes should be smarter and more appropriate for a restaurant.
 Here it also depends on the hotel.
 If you are in a luxurious 5* hotel, they may require a dress code of smart clothing.

 If you are going out of the hotel resort, for example, buying some souvenirs, looking around the town, or going for a desert safari, your clothes should be more respectful.